Learning Collision-free and Torque-limited Robot Trajectories based on Alternative Safe Behaviors: INTRODUCTION

 \section{INTRODUCTION}

-In the manufacturing industry, industrial robots are frequently used for tasks like welding and spray painting.
-Typically, a repetitive motion sequence is hard-coded for each robot prior to putting a new production line into operation.
-This process is time-consuming and inflexible as the robots cannot react to unforeseen events or changes in their environment.
-Generating adaptive motions through reinforcement learning is a promising approach and an active field of research \cite{gu2017deep, kaspar2020sim2real, kiemel2020trueadapt, thomas2018learning}.
-However, robots have to be able to explore their environment in order to learn well-performing motions.
-When starting learning from scratch, completely random actions are predicted at the beginning of the training process.
-Robots in production lines are usually placed close together and likely to collide if random motions are performed.
-In order to prevent damage to the robots and their environment, care must be taken to avoid collisions during the training process.
+Although robots are widely used for industrial automation purposes, many everyday tasks cannot yet be automated.
+While it seems natural for humans to perform motions in constantly changing environments, the usage of robots is often limited to repetitive tasks in well-defined environments.
+Generating fast and adaptive motions through reinforcement learning (RL) is a promising approach to overcome repetitive motion sequences and to automate more complex tasks in a human-like manner.

+However, in order to learn well-performing motions, robots must be able to explore their environment, At the beginning of a training process, this typically involves performing random motions.
+The arms of a humanoid robot are likely to collide if random motions are performed.
+The same applies to industrial robots that share the same workspace in a production line.
+In order to prevent damage to the robots and their environment, collisions have to be avoided during the training process.
 Aside from collisions, a robot can also be damaged if one of its joints is overloaded.
-The kinematic capabilities of an industrial robot are limited by the maximum \mbox{position $\theta$}, \mbox{velocity $\dot{\theta}$}, \mbox{acceleration $\ddot{\theta}$} and \mbox{jerk $\dddot{\theta}$} of each joint, whereas the dynamic potential is restricted by the maximum \mbox{torque $\tau$} of each actuator.
+The kinematic capabilities of a robot are typically limited by the maximum \mbox{position $\theta$}, \mbox{velocity $\dot{\theta}$}, \mbox{acceleration $\ddot{\theta}$} and \mbox{jerk $\dddot{\theta}$} of each joint, whereas the dynamic potential is restricted by the maximum \mbox{torque $\tau$} of each actuator.
 In this work, we consider a motion as safe, if no collision occurs and if no kinematic joint limit or torque limit is violated.